GaiaNet-AI/docs/docs/user-guide/codegpt.md

 | Chat | https://codestral.us.gaianet.network/v1/v1/ | codestral |

-> It is important to note that CodeGPT requires the API endpoint to include a `v1/` at the end.
+> For some reason, CodeGPT requires the API endpoint to include an extra `v1/` at the end.

 ## Install CodeGPT